Music Courses in College: Best Colleges for Music Careers

 Yale School of Music: Known for producing influential composers and music educators.
 Notable Graduates: Peter Sellars, Michael Daugherty, Samuel Adler

 These 20 programs offer a wealth of opportunities for aspiring musicians and music enthusiasts to open doors in fulfilling careers that leverage their gifts in an ever-evolving music industry.
-The music world is vast, and there's a place for every kind of talent and passion, but when forging your approach to the world of music connect with College Flight Path to devise your unique postsecondary list.
+The music world is vast, and there's a place for every kind of talent and passion, but when forging your approach to the world of music email hello@collegeflightpath.com or book a free 15-minute call to devise your unique postsecondary list.

 Previous